Neonatal screening

 Publié le 06 août 2024 - Directorate for Legal and Administrative Information (Prime Minister)

-Newborn screening can detect and treat rare, severe, and most often genetic disorders early in all newborns; it is 100% covered by Health Insurance.
-This screening, commonly referred to as the “Guthrie test,” tests for the presence of 13 rare but serious childhood diseases.
-Screening for sickle cell disease is no longer restricted to those at particular risk of developing the disease.
+Newborn screening enables the early detection and management, in all newborns, of rare, severe and most often genetic diseases; it is 100% covered by the Health Insurance scheme.
+Commonly referred to as the “Guthrie test,” this screening tests for 13 diseases.
+Screening for sickle cell disease is no longer restricted to children who are at particular risk of developing the disease.

 The newborn screening program has been in existence since 1972.
 It is characterized by medical biology tests, which are carried out in each region by a regional center for newborn screening (CRDN) attached to a university hospital (CHU) in conjunction with the regional health agencies (ARS).